sablier-labs/docs/docs/concepts/14-glossary.md

 start and end time are recorded on the blockchain.
 They contrast with [open-ended streams](/concepts/glossary#open-ended-stream).

+## Comptroller

+A smart contract with exclusive access to specific functions of the protocol.

 ## DeFi

 Short for Decentralized Finance: an ecosystem of financial applications and services built on blockchain networks,